 Diagnosing a Nosebleed

-- a complete blood count: a blood test to check for blood disorders
+blood count, which is a blood test to check for blood disorders

 How to Treat a Nosebleed

 You can treat a nosebleed at home.
 While sitting up, squeeze

 the soft part of your nose.
 Make sure that your nostrils are fully closed.
 Keep